Security Token Offering | Complete Guide to Launching STO

 In addition, the number of holders of security tokens may be limited by law.
 For example, some US-based tokenized funds, subject to the Investment Company Act, are limited to 99 U.S. investors.
-Similarly, if US issuer has more than $10 million in assets, then its equity securities (including tokenized equity securities) can only be held by up to 2,000 investors without triggering Exchange Act reporting requirements.
+Similarly, if a US issuer has more than $10 million in assets, then its equity securities (including tokenized equity securities) can only be held by up to 2,000 investors without triggering Exchange Act reporting requirements.

-The corporate structure of the issuer itself can range from one entity with a second class of securities to be tokenized, to classic securitization structures involving a special purpose vehicle (SVP) and a trustee, to various fund structures, to hybrid structures.
+The corporate structure of the issuer itself can range from one entity with the second class of securities to be tokenized, to classic securitization structures involving a special purpose vehicle (SVP) and a trustee, to various fund structures, to hybrid structures.

 Almost all countries impose Anti-Money Laundering and Know-Your-Customer (AML/KYC) requirements on financial businesses, including security token issuers.
 These requirements help ensure that the funds used to invest in security tokens have not come from illicit sources.

 Know-Your-Customer screening can also be essential in complying with securities and other laws.
 For example, some exemptions from securities registration in the United States require that tokens be sold only to “accredited investors.”
-The Know-Your-Customer process is a critical step in determining which investors must also undergo accreditation process.
+The Know-Your-Customer process is a critical step in determining which investors must also undergo the accreditation process.
 Depending on the exemption from registration utilized by the issuer, the issuer might have the burden of verifying whether such U.S. investors are in fact “accredited”.
 Services like Verify Investor seek to serve this critical need.

-In addition, KYC process allows issuers to determine whether any U.S. resident are participating in the token sale.
+In addition, the KYC process allows issuers to determine whether any U.S. residents are participating in the token sale.
 The sale of unregistered securities in the United States is a strict liability violation: the issuer need not have known that a purchaser was from the U.S. to become liable.
 The only way to protect against that possibility is to engage in KYC efforts.
 Services like IdentityMind platform offers flexible KYC / AML compliance solutions.